usememos/dotcom/content/docs/contribution/development.md

    docker compose up -d
    ```

-memos should now be running at <http://localhost:3001> and change either frontend or backend code would trigger live reload.
+Memos should now be running at <http://localhost:3001> and change either frontend or backend code would trigger live reload.

 ## Working without Docker